Saez24/Join/README.md

 ## Usage

-**Frontend**: The frontend is developed with HTML, CSS, and JavaScript (including index.html).
+**Frontend**: The frontend is developed with HTML, CSS, and JavaScript (including `index.html`).
 It visualizes the tasks and their statuses.
 You can simply start and use it via the Live Server.

 **Backend**: The backend is developed with Python and Django.
 It uses the Django REST Framework to provide the API.
-You can access the admin panel after creating the superuser via the admin/ path.
+You can access the admin panel after creating the superuser via the `admin/` path.

 ## Technologies

-**Frontend**: HTML5, CSS3, JavaScript
+- **Frontend:** HTML5, CSS3, JavaScript
-**Backend**: Python, Django, Django REST Framework
+- **Backend:** Python, Django, Django REST Framework

 ## Contribution